sarathsasidharan/sarathsasidharan.github.io/_posts/2022-02-21-Synapse-Consumption.md

 To be specific , as an example lets says contoso has 5 Million customers worldwide.
 APAC has 2 Million customers in this mix , so the current setup should only return the 2 Million rows.

+## API Mode

+This is to accommodate API access to datasets on the  data lake.
+The idea is to expose business objects as APIs for teams to consume.
+This supports the microservices approach , where the data is offered as a product via APIs.
+Versions /Quality  and documentation of the APIs are the responsibility of the data owners.
+This information needs to be registered centrally and should be available for other teams to search for.
+Automated process for granting access control to data needs to be in place.